LIKE US ON FACEBOOK

 Autism is a complex developmental disability that typically appears during the first three years of life and is the result of a neurological disorder that affects the normal functioning of the brain, impacting development in the areas of social interaction and communication skills.
 Both children and adults with autism typically show difficulties in verbal and non-verbal communication, social interactions, and leisure or play activities.
 One should keep in mind however, that autism is a spectrum disorder and it affects each individual differently and at varying degrees - this is why early diagnosis is so crucial.
 By learning the signs, a child can begin benefiting from one of the many specialized intervention programs.

 Onset: Autism is usually diagnosed in the first three years of life.
-Asperger’s Disorder and PDD-NOS may be diagnosed years later.
-For example, when a child enters school, social difficulties and delays may become more apparent.

 Gender: ASDs are more common in males than females by a ratio of approximately 4:1.

 Associated Medical Problems: Approximately one third of individuals with autism develop a seizure disorder in early childhood (around age 5) or in early adolescence.
-The prevalence of seizures in individuals with Asperger’s Disorder and PDD-NOS is unknown.

 Cognitive Ability: Many individuals with autism learn more slowly than their peers.
 Currently, the specific percentage of individuals with mental retardation is under question.
 Researchers estimate that the majority of individuals with autism and the minority of those with Asperger’s Disorder and PDD-NOS meet these criteria.
 It is important to note a few things.
 First, accurately assessing the IQ of individuals with ASDs can be difficult, especially with young children and those with significant communication impairment.
 Second, results from assessments completed before and after an individual has participated in intervention may differ dramatically.
 Finally, an IQ score is only a snapshot of a person’s abilities.
 Therefore, all individuals deserve every opportunity to learn and reach their fullest potential.